-This book is about a middle-aged woman, Susan Green.
+The Cactus is about a middle-aged woman, Susan Green.
 She has led a very isolated small life.
-She has a romantic partner, but she is afraid of the world and doesn’t get a lot out of her life.
-Then she starts to experience a couple of major life changes and takes some initiative to improve herself.
+She has a romantic partner but is afraid of the world and doesn’t get much out of her life.
+Then she starts to experience a couple of significant life changes and takes some initiative to improve herself.
 The main character lives in London, and it is a very British book.
 The accents make everything that much more British.

 Author: Sarah Haywood

 Category: Single Women Fiction, Contemporary Romance

 Available: Audiobook | Paperback | Library Binding | MP3 CD | Kindle

 3. Malibu Rising

 Malibu Rising is not just a story about fame and fortune but also about resilience, forgiveness, and the power of self-discovery.
 In this book, we were in Malibu in 1983.
 At the end of the summer party.
 Everyone is so excited, and we follow the four famous siblings.